-Tarragon has a licorice flavor by the way.
-I think it tastes really nice with the tanginess of the rhubarb and the nuttiness of the spelt.
+Tarragon has a licorice flavor and in Armenia (where my other half has origins) they drink tarragon soda.
+It’s actually great for digestion, but don’t drink too much of it!
+I tried making some tarragon soda recently and it was delicious!
+Here I think it tastes really nice with the tanginess of the rhubarb and the nuttiness of the spelt.

 Rhubarb Tarragon Spelt Scones

 3 stalks of rhubarb, cut into 1 inch chunks

 1 1/2 cup all purpose flour

 1 tbsp baking powder

 8 tbsp unsalted butter, cold and cut into small pieces

 2 tbsp chopped tarragon